rsdmike/go-workflow-templates/README.md

 The Dependabot Configuration includes the following tasks:

-- Daily check for outdated npm packages
+- Daily check for outdated packages
-- Automatic pull request creation for outdated npm packages
+- Automatic pull request creation for outdated packages
-- Optional automatic merge for minor and patch updates of npm packages
+- Optional automatic merge for minor and patch updates of packages
-- Security advisories notifications for npm packages.
+- Security advisories notifications for packages.

 ### Semantic Pull Request - `semantic.yml`